Matthias Fekl

-Matthias Fekl ([matja(s) fɛkl]; born 4 October 1977) is a French politician who served as Minister of the Interior in the government of Prime Minister Bernard Cazeneuve in 2017.
-A member of the Socialist Party, he was elected to the National Assembly in the second constituency of Lot-et-Garonne in 2012, retaining his seat until 2014, when he became Secretary of State for Foreign Trade, Tourism and French citizens abroad.
+Matthias Fekl ([matja(s) fɛkl]; born 4 October 1977) is a French politician of the Socialist Party who served as Minister of the Interior in the government of Prime Minister Bernard Cazeneuve in 2017.

+Fekl was first elected to the National Assembly in the second constituency of Lot-et-Garonne in 2012, retaining his seat until 2014, when he became Secretary of State for Foreign Trade, Tourism and French citizens abroad.
 In 2017, he briefly returned to Parliament for the remainder of his term.
+Since 2019, he has been serving as president of the Association of French Breweries.

 Early life and education

 Fekl was born on 4 October 1977 in Frankfurt, West Germany.
 His father is a German university professor and his mother is a French teacher.
 He grew up in West Berlin before moving to Paris, where he graduated from the Lycée Henri-IV.
 He later studied at various universities (Sciences Po, École normale supérieure de Lyon, École nationale d'administration).

 Political career

 Early political career

 From 2010 to 2011, Fekl served as chief of staff to Jean-Pierre Bel, then president of the Socialist group in the Senate.
 When Bel became President of the Senate, Fekl served as his special adviser.
 Fekl was elected member of the National Assembly in the 2012 legislative election.
 During his time in Parliament, he was a member of the Committee on Legal Affairs.
 In 2012, Interior Minister Manuel Valls mandated Fekl with a report on immigration which was later submitted to Prime Minister Jean-Marc Ayrault.

+On 11 February 2014, Fekl was among the guests invited to the state dinner hosted by U.S. President Barack Obama in honor of President François Hollande at the White House.